Scientific Name

 Watering: Like all Lithops, this succulent has a specific yearly cycle of growth, and it is important to water only during certain stages, but it is also important to keep the soil dry at other stages of its growth.
 How often do you need to water your L. karasmontana subsp. amicorum depends on how quickly the potting mix dries out.
 It is essential to let the soil dry out between waterings.
 Stop watering during the winter to allow the old leaf pair to dry out and the new pair to develop.

 Fertilizing: L. karasmontana subsp. amicorum does not need to be fertilized.
 It will thrive without any feeding.
-If you decide to feed, use a fertilizer with high potassium and low nitrogen levels.
+If you feed, use a high potassium and low nitrogen levels fertilizer.

 Propagation: L. karasmontana subsp. amicorum is most often grown from seeds.
 However, if you have a multi-headed plant, it can also be propagated by division.
 Sow the seeds during the summer.